KBNLresearch/omSipCreator/README.md

 <!-- TODO: a flowchart would be nice here! -->

 ## Structure of input batch

 The input batch is simply a directory that contains a number of subdirectories, each of which represents exactly one data carrier.
-Furthermore it contains a *batch manifest*, which is a comma-delimited text file with basic metadata about each carrier.
-The diagram below shows an example of a batch that contains 3 carriers.
+Furthermore it contains a *batch manifest*, which is a comma-delimited text file with basic metadata about each carrier, and a log file with details about the imaging and ripping procedure.
+The diagram below shows an example of a batch that contains 3 carriers (one audio CD and two CD-ROMs):

+    ├── 1c2d6edc-34a7-11e7-8332-7446a0b42b9a
+    │   ├── 01.flac
-    ├── manifest.csv
+    │   ├── 02.flac
-    ├── 1628c634-edeb-11e6-a9c8-00237d497a29
+    │   ├── cd-info.log
-    │   ├── track01.cdda.wav
+    │   ├── checksums.sha512
+    │   └── dbpoweramp.log
+    ├── 3cba3e5e-34a7-11e7-8bd1-7446a0b42b9a
-    │   ├── track02.cdda.wav
+    │   ├── cd-info.log
-    │   ├── ...
+    │   ├── checksums.sha512
-    │   ├── ...
+    │   ├── isobuster.log
-    │   ├── track13.cdda.wav
+    │   ├── isobuster-report.xml
-    │   └── checksums.sha512
+    │   └── NEW.iso
-    ├── 29c586b4-edeb-11e6-9a83-00237d497a29
+    ├── 61c3e58a-34a6-11e7-98d9-7446a0b42b9a
-    │   ├── image1.iso
+    │   ├── cd-info.log
-    │   └── checksums.sha512
+    │   ├── checksums.sha512
+    │   ├── isobuster.log
+    │   ├── isobuster-report.xml
-    └── ceaf9bf6-edfb-11e6-9c13-00237d497a29
+    │   └── SPELEN_MET_KIKKER.iso
-        ├── image2.iso
+    ├── batch.log
-        └── checksums.sha512
+    └── manifest.csv

 ## Carrier directory structure

 Each carrier directory contains:

 1. One or more files that represent the data carrier.
-This is typically an ISO 9660 image, but for an audio CD with multiple tracks this can also be multiple audio (e.g. WAV) files.
+This is typically an ISO 9660 (or HFS+ or UDF) image, but for an audio CD with multiple tracks this can also be multiple audio (e.g. WAV or FLAC) files.
 In the latter case, it is important that the original playing order can be inferred from the file names.
 In other words, sorting the file names in ascending order should reproduce the original playing order.
-Note that (nearly?) all audio CD ripping software does this by default.
+Note that (nearly?) all audio CD ripping software applications do this by default.
+2. A file *cd-info.log* with output of the cd-info tool.
+3. A file *isobuster.log* with an Isobuster error code (only for carriers that contain a data session).
+4. A file *isobuster-report.xml* which is a report file in [Digital Forensics XML](https://en.wikipedia.org/wiki/Digital_Forensics_XML) format (only for carriers that contain a data session).
+5. A file *dbpoweramp.log* which is the dbpoweramp log file (only for carriers that contain audio).
-2. Exactly one checksum file that contains the SHA-512 checksums of all files in the directory.
-The name of the checksum file must end with the extension *.sha512* (other than that its name doesn't matter).
+6. A file *checksums.sha512* which contains the SHA-512 checksums of all files in the directory.
 Each line in the file has the following format:

         checksum filename

-    Both fields are separated by 1 or more spaces. the *filename* field must not include any file path information.
+    Both fields are separated by 1 or more spaces.
+The *filename* field must not include any file path information.
 Here's an example:

         6bc4f0a53e9d866b751beff5d465f5b86a8a160d388032c079527a9cb7cabef430617f156abec03ff5a6897474ac2d31c573845d1bb99e2d02ca951da8eb2d01 01.flac
         ae6d9b5d47ecc34345bdbf5a0c45893e88b5ae4bb2927a8f053debdcd15d035827f8b81a97d3ee4c4ace5257c4cc0cde13b37ac816186e84c17b94c9a04a1608 02.flac